aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Conditions methods/StatusEffect.md

 If the test fails, nothing happens and a return happens immediately.

-If it succeeds, [SetCondition](SetCondition.md) is called with the actor, condition and amount of turns.
+If it succeeds, [SetCondition](SetCondition.md) is called with the actor, condition and amount of actor turns.
 This does imply that another resistance check will happen if it amends the condition, but it doesn't matter because it will always pass given the previous test.

 The method is done if effect is false.